shaloo/docs.arcana/docs/faq/faq-gasless.md

 ??? an-faq "Is a gas tank associated with one or more blockchain networks?"

-      There can only be a single gas tank configured per blockchain network.
+      There can only be a single gas tank configured per blockchain network for every registered app.

 ??? an-faq "Can the developer add a gas tank for any EVM-compatible chain that is configured in the **Chain Management** app settings?"